gsanhueza/ArchScripts/README.md

 # Relevant information

-The installation script (`install.sh`) uses settings from the `env.sh` file, so you are required to edit it *before* installing the system!
+The installation script (`install.sh`) uses settings from the `install_scripts/env.sh` file, so you are required to edit it *before* installing the system!

 # Script descriptions

 Each script file plays a particular role:

-## Required files
+## Main files

 - `install.sh`: The main installation script.
 - `setup.sh`: The script that defines the installation functions required to run.
+- `pacman_custom.conf`: A pacman file that sets up a custom repository in `/root/pkg` in the live system.

+## Installation files

+These files are located in the `install_scripts` folder.

 - `config.sh`: A configuration script that runs inside *chroot*, after installing the packages.
 - `common.sh`: A script that stores common constants and functions for the scripts.
 - `env.sh`: The environment script that stores the installation/setup information.
 - `printer.sh`: A printer script, mostly used to print colored messages.
-- `pacman_custom.conf`: A pacman file that assumes a custom repository in `/root/pkg` when installing your system.

 ## Optional files